Lorentzian distance functions in contact geometry: Main Results

 \begin{qu} Assume that $\mathrm{Cont}_0(M)$ is orderable.
 Is $\mathrm{Cont}_0(M)$ then strongly causal in the sense that the interval topology coincides with the topology induced by $d_{\alpha}$? \end{qu}

-In view of the results in \cite{Chernov19} one might hope to use methods based on spectral invariants to answer the question positively for manifolds satisfying the assumptions of Theorem \ref{thm3}.

 \begin{qu} As pointed out above in Lorentzian geometry the strongly causal manifolds with a Lorentzian distance finite and continuous on the conformal class are globally hyperbolic.
-Do Theorem \ref{thm1} and Corollary \ref{thm2} imply that if $\mathrm{Cont}_0(M)$ is orderable other properties of globally hyperbolic manifolds like the compactness of the 'closed intervals' of $\preccurlyeq$ or the existence of Cauchy surfaces transfer to $\mathrm{Cont}_0(M)$? \end{qu}
+Do Theorem \ref{thm1} and Corollary \ref{thm2} imply that if $\mathrm{Cont}_0(M)$ is orderable other properties of globally hyperbolic manifolds like the existence of time functions or Cauchy surfaces transfer to $\mathrm{Cont}_0(M)$? \end{qu}